patternfly/patternfly-elements/elements/pfe-tabs/README.md

 Possible values are:
 - `wind`: Borders are removed, only an accent colored indicator appears under the active heading.
   - Accordion: No effect.
-  - Tabs: Borders are removed, only an accent colored indicator appears under the active heading.
 - `earth`
   - Accordion: No effect.
   - Tabs: Headings are encased in a block.
 The active heading has an accent colored border on one side.